+Sept 30, March 31,

-June 30 2021 March 31, 2021
+2021 2021

 (Unaudited) (Audited) Variance

 Assets

-Financial assets 5,523 6,763 (1,240)
+Financial assets 7,989 6,763 1,226

-Non-financial assets 377,436 381,387 (3,951)
+Non-financial assets 373,408 381,387 (7,979)

-Total assets 382,959 388,150 (5,191)
+Total assets 381,397 388,150 (6,753)

 Liabilities

-Current liabilities 15,340 20,485 (5,145)
+Current liabilities 15,908 20,485 (4,577)

-Non-current liabilities 147,296 148,144 (848)
+Non-current liabilities 144,247 148,144 (3,897)

-Total liabilities 162,636 168,629 (5,993)
+Total liabilities 160,155 168,629 (8,474)

-Total equity 220,323 219,521 802
+Total equity 221,242 219,521 1,721

 Financial Assets: Financial assets consist of cash and cash equivalents, investments, and receivables.
 At the onset of the COVID-19 pandemic in March 2020, FBCL had a strong cash and investment balance of \$27 million which allowed FBCL to continue its operations for the majority of the 2020-21 fiscal year without requiring government funding for three of the bridge locations (emergency funding was obtained for the full year at the Seaway International Bridge).
 As the restrictions continued, FBCL's cash and investment reserves were significantly reduced.
 FBCL has secured access of up to \$18.5 million in emergency funding for the 2021-22 fiscal year to support the continued operations of all four bridge locations.
+Of this secured amount \$11.3 million is expected to be used by the end of the fiscal year (\$2.6 million for capital acquisitions and \$8.7 million for operations).
 This emergency funding will help to ensure that FBCL's operations continue.

-Non-financial Assets: Non-financial assets consist primarily of property and equipment and investment properties and also include prepaid expenses, intangible assets and lessor inducement. \$0.7 million of prepaid insurance and payments in lieu of taxes have been expensed during the first quarter of 2021-22.
-Capital assets purchases are \$1.9 million while depreciation of 5.1 million has been recorded.
+Non-financial Assets: Non-financial assets consist primarily of property and equipment and investment properties and also include prepaid expenses, intangible assets and lessor inducement. \$1.5 million of prepaid insurance and payments in lieu of taxes have been expensed during the first quarter of 2021-22.
+Capital asset purchases total only \$3.6 million while depreciation of \$10.0 million has been recorded.

-Current Liabilities: Current liabilities have decreased by \$5.1 million primarily due to the timing of when trade and other payables are made as well as debt payments.
+Current Liabilities: Over the first two quarters of the fiscal year current liabilities have decreased by \$4.6 million primarily due to the timing of when trade and other payables are made, debt payments and deferred government funding relating to operations being reclassified to net income.